Jim Lawless

 Why organisations work with Jim Lawless

-- His DARE Loop gives an executive team a shared, repeatable method, Decision, Action, Result, Evaluate, for committing to bold decisions when certainty is low and consequence is high, then holding themselves to the result.
+- The DARE Loop gives an executive team one shared method for committing to bold decisions when certainty is low and consequence is high: Decision, Action, Result, Evaluate.

-- He spent a decade as a City of London commercial solicitor before this work, so a board conversation about accountability and disciplined decision-making is held in their language, not in performance metaphor.
+- He spent the first decade of his career as a City of London commercial solicitor and international legal counsel, so he holds board conversations about accountability and disciplined decision-making in a board’s own language.

 Biography highlights

-- Author of Taming Tigers: Do Things You Never Thought You Could, Random House (Virgin Books), international bestseller; forthcoming title The DARE Loop.
+- Author of Taming Tigers: Do Things You Never Thought You Could (Penguin Random House), international bestseller, translated into multiple languages; forthcoming titles The DARE Loop and DARE: to Lead.

-- Creator of the DARE Loop, his decision and execution framework used inside boards and executive teams globally.
+- Creator of the DARE Loop, his decision and execution framework used inside boards and executive teams globally, and of the Second Strategy, the pre-taken decisions a CEO and executive team agree in order to deliver strategy through their people.

-- First Briton to freedive past 100 metres, a national No Limits record of 101m, and a televised jockey within twelve months of first sitting on a horse.
+- First Briton to freedive past 100 metres, a national No Limits record of 101m set within eight months of starting, and a televised jockey within twelve months of first sitting on a horse.

-- Founder of Symmetry, the advisory practice he has run since 2000, with work across more than 300 organisations.
+- Founder of Symmetry, the advisory practice he has run since 2000, with clients including Apple, Microsoft, Diageo, Bayer, Novartis, BAE Systems, and P&G.

-- Ranked No. 1 motivational speaker outside the US on the Global Gurus list, and a member of the Forbes Coaches Council.
+- Ranked a Global Top 10 keynote speaker on the Global Gurus list, and a member of the Forbes Coaches Council.

 - Former City of London commercial solicitor and international legal counsel; elected a Fellow of the Royal Society of Arts in 2008.